CDuguid/Northcoders-Project/README.md

 bucket = "<the_name_of_your_S3_bucket>"
 ```

+## Execution and usage

+### CI/CD Execution using GitHub Actions
+The project is configured to be fully automated.
+The GitHub Actions workflow triggers on [push](https://github.com/git-guides/git-push) to your GitHub repository.
+This triggers a series of tests as well as security, linting and formatting checks.
+After those checks are passed, the AWS infrastructure will be deployed.

+For this to work correctly, ensure that you have enabled the project's workflow under the Actions tab of your GitHub repo.

+Manual deployment is not recommended, due to the code for the Lambda functions being stored in an S3 bucket that is provisioned during deployment.
+If you wish to try this anyway, follow the sequence of steps in the `.github/workflows/github_actions.yml` file.

+### Errors
+In order to receive e-mail notifications for Lambda alarms caused by errors in the pipeline, you will need to go to `terraform/vars.tf` and change `default` in `alerts_email` to include your e-mail instead.

+When the changes are applied, you will receive three e-mails to confirm your SNS subscriptions.
+Once confirmed, you will be notified any time a problem occurs and can diagnose the problem using AWS CloudWatch log streams.

 ## Testing
 While testing happens automatically on push to GitHub, if you wish to test files locally you will need to set up a .env file:
 ```bash